Harpenden Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Lenders point to the increase in fraud by way of justification for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
-No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is hearing daily from firms that have been removed from panels, or have other concerns about them.
+Banks blame a rise in fraud by way of justification for the cull – criteria have been tightened and a smaller panel should be easier to keep an eye on.
+No lender will say how many solicitors have been dropped, claiming the information is commercially sensitive, but the Law Society says it is being contacted daily by practices that have been removed from panels, or have other concerns about them.
 Some do not even realise they have been dropped until contacted by a borrower who has instructed them as might be the situation in your buyer’s case.
 Your purchasers are unlikely to have any sway in the decision.

 Copyright © Lexsure Limited, 2025